American Women Artists Executive Director

 Knoxville, TN

-As Executive Director of the Aslan Foundation, Andrea oversees all grantmaking, public private partnerships, and Foundation projects.
-Responsibilities include strategic planning, program development, community relations, financial oversight, and day to day management of a hundred and seventy-five acres of foundation property, park land, and buildings.
+As Executive Director of the Aslan Foundation, Andrea oversaw all grantmaking, public private partnerships, and Foundation projects.
+Responsibilities included strategic planning, program development, community relations, financial oversight, and day to day management of a hundred and seventy-five acres of foundation property, park land, and buildings.

 The Aslan Foundation was established in 1994 by attorney Lindsay Young.
 The Foundation’s funding priorities include arts and culture, historic preservation, animal welfare, land conservation, outdoor recreation, and advancing livability in Knoxville.
 The Foundation works to strengthen the Knoxville community through grant making, Foundation projects, and public private partnerships.